Finding Home at Christmas

 Being uprooted

-One part of my experience that was particularly challenging was abruptly moving a few states away after my diagnosis to be near my family.
+One part of my experience that was particularly challenging was abruptly moving a few states away after my diagnosis.
 We thought the move would be temporary, but as the months went on it became clear it would be longer term.

 It was a blessing to be near my family, but it was also traumatic to be uprooted unexpectedly from our life in Colorado—our home, our job and especially our friends and community.
 We felt a bit like refugees, in that we were displaced because of circumstances beyond our control.